MichaelHelgesen/100daysofcode/R3Log.md

 # R3 Log
+## 08.04.19
+* Solved "Cash Register".
+I spent days on this one.
+I made it work, but it is a mess.
+I need to try to make the code shorter and simpler before moving on.
+There is way to much repeating code.

 ## 28.03.19
 * Solved "Telephone Number Validator".
 I was trying and failing a lot with this.
 I tried out a lot of different things.